CheerfulUser/TESSreduce/README.md

 - Source catalog: `tess.cat`

-There are a lot of other functions burried in TESSreduce, so if you want some guidence on how to do a specific analysis contact me at: ryan.ridden@canterbury.ac.nz
+TESS data can be complicated, and there are a lot of other functions burried in TESSreduce, so if you want some guidence on how to do a specific analysis contact me at: ryan.ridden@canterbury.ac.nz

 # Example reductions